josesamuel/ether/README.md

 * Focus on how to produce the data -- without worrying about who consumes it or how it is send to consumer
 * Focus on how to consume the data -- without worrying about who produces it or how it is delivered

-All that is left is focus on your application logic.
-Produce the data, and consume it.
+This allows you to just focus on what is important for you -- Producing the data, and consume it without worrying about how the data moves.

 This is what Ether provides